What rights do individuals have regarding the processing of their personal data? What do these rights allow? How can they be exercised?

 Procedure for exercising ARCO rights.

-Once the request has been submitted by the data subject to the designated email address (or contact form or equivalent electronic means), the controller must acknowledge receipt and respond within a maximum period of fifteen business days from the date of receipt.
+Once the request has been submitted by the data subject to the designated email address (or contact form or equivalent electronic means), the controller must acknowledge receipt and respond within a maximum period of thirty days from the date of receipt.

 Some important points to consider are the following:

-• In case the controller denies the request totally or partially, they must justify it.
-This gives the data subject a period of 15 days to file a complaint before the Agency.
+- In case the controller denies the request totally or partially, they must justify it.
+This gives the data subject a period of 30days to file a complaint before the Agency.

-• If the 15-day period elapses and there has been no response from the controller, the data subject may directly file a complaint before the Agency.
+- If the 30-day period elapses and there has been no response from the controller, the data subject may directly file a complaint before the Agency.

 Sanctions for non-compliance with ARCO rights

-Depending on their severity, the Bill details various sanctions for non-compliance with ARCO rights.
+Depending on their severity, the new Law details various sanctions for non-compliance with ARCO rights.

-• Preventing or hindering the legitimate exercise of ARCO rights is considered a serious infringement, with fines of up to 10,000 UTM.
+- Preventing or hindering the legitimate exercise of ARCO rights, or if a response is omitted, answered late or the request for temporary blocking of processing is denied without just cause, the data controller incurs a serious infringement, with fines of up to 10,000 UTM.